Becoming a Masterful Communicator

 The second area is understanding the communication process.

-The third area I wanted to emphasise as your takeaway is celebrating differences in how people communicate.
+The third area is celebrating differences in how people communicate.

 TRANSCRIPT